haenelt/FmriTools/README.md

 - The script `./scripts/processing/do_hmri.m` needs an installation of the [hMRI toolbox](https://hmri-group.github.io/hMRI-toolbox/).
 This toolbox needs to be installed as SPM toolbox.
 - The script `./scripts/processing/vasa_calibration.m` needs an installation of the [VASA toolbox](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5573956/).
 This toolbox needs to be installed as SPM toolbox.
 - The script `./scripts/processing/alff.py` needs an installation of the [PhysIO toolbox](https://www.nitrc.org/projects/physio/).
 This toolbox needs to be installed as SPM toolbox.
 6. The scripts `./scripts/preprocessing/gnl_undistortion.py` and `./scripts/preprocessing/gnl_undistortion_time.py` need an installation of [gradunwarp](https://github.com/Washington-University/gradunwarp).
+You can find a summary of how I installed the toolbox [here](./scripts/preprocessing/README.md).

 ## Contact
 If you have questions, problems or suggestions regarding the FmriTools package, please feel free to contact [me](mailto:daniel.haenelt@gmail.com).